Edward Clark (conductor): British Broadcasting Corporation

 Between November 1932 and January 1933, while staying in Barcelona, Schoenberg wrote a transcription for cello and orchestra of the Keyboard Concerto in D by Georg Matthias Monn.
 He wrote it for Pablo Casals, to whom he offered the first performance, but Casals declined.
 It received its first public airing on 3 February (or 5 February) 1933 in an afternoon studio broadcast from London by the BBC Symphony Orchestra under Edward Clark, with the soloist Antoni Sala.
 There was no announcement of this world premiere and there is no extant documentation of the broadcast.
 Schoenberg was probably in attendance; he was in London to conduct the BBC Symphony Orchestra's world premiere (broadcast) performance of the Variations, Op.
 31.

 On 1 March 1933, just four weeks after Adolf Hitler had become German Chancellor, Schoenberg resigned from his teaching post in the face of imminent dismissal for being part of what Hitler had described as "the Jewish stranglehold on Western music".
 He moved to Paris on 16 May, intending to remain there, but he had no luck in securing a French publisher or any conducting opportunities.
 He wrote to Edward Clark by postcard later that month, asking him to use his contacts to get him some performances of the Concerto for String Quartet and Orchestra, and a British publisher for that work and the Cello Concerto.
 He was also seeking to have his Jewish drama, written 1925–26, be published by a British Jewish publisher.
 Clark approached a number of people on Schoenberg's behalf, but received only knockbacks.
 He did, however, arrange for two concerts in November, in which Pierrot Lunaire and the Suite, Op.
 29 would receive performances.
 But it was not to be.
 Schoenberg received an offer of a teaching post at a Boston music academy, and decided to quit Europe, sailing for the United States on 25 October 1933.

-Clark was in Moscow in January 1934, where he conducted John Ireland's Piano Concerto in E-flat major.
+Clark was in Moscow in January 1934, where he conducted John Ireland's Piano Concerto in E-flat major, Sir Edward Elgar's Cockaigne (In London Town), Delius's Brigg Fair, Constant Lambert's Music for Orchestra, and a version of Walton's Façade.
 On 8 February 1935 he conducted the first British broadcast of Kurt Weill's Die Dreigroschenoper.
 It received scathing reviews from Ernest Newman and other critics.
 But the most savage criticism came from Weill himself, who described it privately as "the worst performance imaginable ... the whole thing was completely misunderstood".
 But his criticisms seem to have been for the concept of the piece as a Germanised version of The Beggar's Opera, rather than for Clark's conducting of it, of which Weill made no mention.